-Mosquitoes and other pests can be a painful nuisance at the best of times, and at the worst can be a serious issue (i.e. West Nile Virus) which needs proper care and attention, for your yard, trees, and life in general.
-In today’s post, we will be looking at controlling mosquitoes.
-More specifically, we’ll be providing our readers with the practical knowledge of what works and what doesn’t when it comes to mosquito prevention and other pest control solutions in the Loudon County and surrounding regions.
+Mosquitoes and other pests can be a painful nuisance at the best of times, and a serious health issue at the worst of times (i.e. West Nile Virus).
+Either way, mosquito control requires proper care and attention for your yard, trees, and life in general.
+Here are some practical tips about what works and what doesn’t when it comes to mosquito prevention and other pest control solutions in the Loudon County and surrounding regions.

 Mosquitoes must have water to breed.
 As we all know, there is no shortage of standing water in in the Fairfax, McLean, Reston, and nearby areas (for a full list of our service coverage at Growing Earth Tree Care, visit our Contact Us page).
 Full-grown mosquitoes lay their eggs in slow moving or standing water.
 Most people already know this, but did you know that they can also lay their eggs on wet soil or leaf litter areas prone to collect water?
 Congratulations if you did.
 If you didn’t, there’s your first tip; eliminate those leaf litter areas and moist soil sections as much as possible.
 Mosquitos can also hatch within trees themselves if conditions are right.
 By taking care of these water sources, you’ll stop mosquitoes from breeding which eliminates future generations from harassing and endangering you and your family.